-Intevac provides the Laser Illuminated Viewing and Ranging ("LIVAR[®]") shortwave-infrared camera for long range military night time surveillance systems that can identify targets at distances of up to twenty kilometers.
-Photonics' LIVAR camera is incorporated into long range target identification systems manufactured by major defense contractors.
+Intevac provides the Laser Illuminated Viewing and Ranging ("LIVAR®") shortwave-infrared camera for long range military night time surveillance systems that can identify targets at distances of up to twenty kilometers.
+Photonics' LIVAR camera is incorporated into long range target identification systems manufactured by a major defense contractor.